 In A Hard Day's Night, three out of four Beatles note that there's "a little old man in the cupboard", in his underwear.
 They then proceed to sit down and read their fanmail.

 In Help!, no one in the Indian restaurant takes much notice of a gang of cultists strangling, kidnapping, and replacing the musicians.

 Kay uses this trope to convince the newly-recruited Jay in that there really are aliens on Earth, by offering him a cup of coffee.
 In the breakroom, the five Worms are sitting on the counter by the coffeepot.
 Kay simply asks them if there's any cream, because he hates powdered coffee whitener.

 Also in the first film, after Jay helps deliver a betentacled alien baby that vomits on him, Kay asks, "Anything about that seem unusual to you?".
 Kay is more concerned about the fact that they were in such a hurry, not the whole experience being new and strange to new recruit Jay.

-Men in Black 2 had this situation vice versa.
+It had this situation vice versa.
 While agent Jay tried to convince now postal worker and brain bleached Kay that there were aliens all around them, he proceeds to do strange things with the other postal workers, who were all aliens.
 Upon opening the letter sorting machine, exposing a smoking, six-armed thin dude sorting all the letters, Kay simply says "no smoking" and removes his cigarette.

 The sequel also had a scene where a giant alien worm went straight past a Subway station full of people, who immediately looked back down to what they were reading when it passed.